John Strachan: Early life

 Born 12 April 1778, Strachan was the youngest of six children born to the overseer of a granite quarry in Aberdeen, Scotland.
-He graduated from King's College, Aberdeen, in 1797.
+His father's name was John Strachan and his mother's name was Elizabeth Findlayson.
+He graduated from King's College, Aberdeen, in 1797 with an Master of Arts degree.
 After his father died in an accident in 1794, Strachan tutored students and taught school to finance his own education.

-He emigrated to Kingston, Upper Canada, to tutor the children of Richard Cartwright.
+He emigrated to Kingston, Upper Canada in 1799, to tutor the children of Richard Cartwright.
 He applied to the pulpit of a Presbyterian church in Montreal but did not receive the position.
 He then became an Anglican minister and became a minister for a church in Cornwall, Ontario.

 Strachan taught at a grammar school which was attended by the Upper Canadian elite.
+Strachan taught more than 20 students in 1804 and had about 40 by 1808.
+The children educated were trained to be "potential rulers of the next generation" by Strachan.
+Prime example being a fatherless boy of 12, named John Beverley Robinson who came to Strachan for education within a few weeks of Strachan's settling in Cornwall.
+Robinson would become the eventual leader of the Family Compact.

-He married Ann McGill née Wood, widow of Andrew McGill, in 1807.
-Together they had nine children, some of whom died young.
+He married Ann McGill née Wood, widow of Andrew McGill, in the spring of 1807.
+Together they had nine children, some born in Cornwall and some in York - some children died young.

+Strachan and McGill would have 3 children in Cornwall, and 6 children in York.
+The children born in Cornwall were James (1808), Elizabeth (1810, died in 1812), and George Cartwright (1812).
+The children born in York were Elizabeth Mary (1814), John (1815), Alexander Wood (1817), and Agnes (1822, died "before reaching 17th birthday").
+Additionally in York, two daughters were born who died as infants.